How many people remember the importance of “prerequisites” in college?

 I can recall being super excited to register for a few classes, and when I was filling out the last page of registration, it denied my paperwork since I did not have the correct prerequisite class.
 Of course, being young and naive, I thought this rule of needing prerequisites was stupid and unnecessary!
 However, as I’ve gotten older, I have come to appreciate the need for prerequisites.
 The purpose of prerequisites is to actually set people up for success.

 So why am I talking about prerequisites on a real estate investing blog?
-Well, Matt is off this week, and I am excited to be writing about a very important and popular topic in real estate investing – private money.
+Well, I am excited to be writing about a very important and popular topic in real estate investing—private money.
 I am going to talk about the prerequisites that investors need BEFORE they can begin raising private money.

 Well, I am all about positive thinking.
 However, if you are trying to build trust and rapport with private money lenders, you don’t want to “fake it ’til you make it.”
 Not with them.
 In order to increase your success rate with private money lenders, you must have some critical prerequisites.